-- 13.1As regards the efficiencies of the open access fuel farms especially with reference to the Mumbai Airport, the Parties have submitted in the Response that the proposed combination would result in reduced infrastructure charges as compared to those presently incurred individually by the ATF suppliers.
+- 13.1 As regards the efficiencies of the open access fuel farms especially with reference to the Mumbai Airport, the Parties have submitted in the Response that the proposed combination would result in reduced infrastructure charges as compared to those presently incurred individually by the ATF suppliers.
 It is also stated that the proposed combination would reduce burden on limited land resources available at Mumbai Airport.
 Further, as the integrated fuel farm facility is to work on open access and arm's length basis, this would provide an opportunity to other ATF suppliers to sell ATF at Mumbai Airport and thus, increase the competition.
 As stated by the Parties absent the proposed combination, other ATF suppliers would have to go through the entire process for creation of infrastructure after seeking specific regulatory approvals and it is only after creation of integrated fuel farm facility that the other ATF suppliers would be able to supply ATF at Mumbai Airport.
 It has been submitted by the Parties that, while offering a wide choice of ATF suppliers to the airlines, such a model of integrated fuel farm facility could also trigger competition among the oil companies for supply of fuel at lesser rates. - 13.2 In this regard, the Commission noted that ATF can be transported from refineries / terminals / depots to aviation fuel stations at the airports through various modes such as pipelines, rail or trucks depending on the infrastructure available ("Off-site").
-The Off-site infrastructure is one part of the overall ATF supply chain and accordingly, ATF suppliers may have collaborations / tie ups with the other ATF suppliers for renting Off-site infrastructure.
+The Offsite infrastructure is one part of the overall ATF supply chain and accordingly, ATF suppliers may have collaborations / tie ups with the other ATF suppliers for renting Off-site infrastructure.
 ATF which is supplied to an airport is then stored and transported to the aircraft ("On-site").
 ATF suppliers themselves undertake fuelling operations at airports where no integrated fuel farms are under operation.
 At airports with integrated fuel farms operating on open access basis, independent operators are selected through competitive bidding for the management and operation of the farm.
-Operators selected for fuelling of aircrafts are known as Into Plane Service Providers'. - 13.3 The Commission observed that an aviation fuel farm or depot is a facility at an aviation fuel for receipt, storage, handling and delivery of aviation fuel to aircraft a the first fuel for first the first fuel for first for the first fuel for first for the first f farm typically has product receipt facilities, storage tanks, pumps, filters and delivery facilities through a hydrant system or refuellers.
+Operators selected for fuelling of aircrafts are known as Into Plane Service Providers'. - 13.3 The Commission observed that an aviation fuel farm or depot is a facility at the sirport for receipt, storage, handling and delivery of aviation fuel to aircraft.

+farm typically has product receipt facilities, storage tanks, pumps, filters and delivery facilities through a hydrant system or refuellers.
 An open access system allows qualified ATF suppliers to access and use the fuel farm facility on a non-discriminatory basis and enables air carriers to freely select the ATF suppliers.
 As per the information given in the notice, open access systems are now prevalent in Delhi, Bangalore and Hyderabad airports.
 As per their submissions, the Parties seek to create an open access aviation fuel farm at Mumbai Airport by taking over the existing fuel facilities currently owned by the Oil PSUs; disposing off the redundant facilities; modifying existing fuel infrastructure to create the integrated facility, and thereafter, operating it either on their own or through an operator selected by way of competitive bidding.